jyliu17/CSS-Mod2-Lecture/README.md

 - Understand how to use class, id, and element selectors, and selector order of importance
 - Demonstrate the use of the box model
 - Chrome Tools
-- Demonstrate the use of CSS grid in page layout
+- Demonstrate the use of CSS grid or Flexbox in page layout
 - Introduce CSS Frameworks like Bootstrap and Semantic UI

 ## CSS Basics